2024 Formula Drift season

 The 2024 Formula Drift season (officially titled and stylized as the Formula DRIFT PRO Championship) is the twenty-first season of the Formula D series.
 The season began on April 13 at Long Beach and concluded on October 19 at Irwindale Speedway after eight events.

 This is the last Formula Drift season to feature the final event at Irwindale Speedway, after the track's announced permanent closure on October 29, 2024.
 The season finale at Irwindale had been held since Formula D's inception in 2004.

-James Deane won the Drivers' Championship with four round wins, becoming the first and only four-time Formula D Champion.